nixlim/zetmem/docs/guides/service-integration.md

 ## Overview

-This guide explains how to integrate and extend the A-MEM service layer for custom implementations and advanced use cases.
+This guide explains how to integrate and extend the ZetMem service layer for custom implementations and advanced use cases.

 ## Service Initialization Order